 When You Want Your Possessions Protected

 Even if your landlord doesn’t require you to have renters insurance, you should have at least a small policy to protect your possessions.
 Though your stuff may not seem to be worth much, it could easily cost several thousand dollars to replace it, should most or all of it be destroyed or stolen.

 Whether you live in a dorm or off-campus, renters insurance is worth having.
 You probably have at least a laptop, clothing, and some entertainment equipment that would need to be replaced upon loss.
 You can usually get an inexpensive rider added to your parent’s policy to cover your dorm room.

 Like college students, retirees may assume that what they have isn’t of much value, particularly if much of it is more than a few years old.
 But once again, the cost to replace your possessions could be many thousands of dollars.
 Renters insurance would provide you with the cash for the replacements.

 You might assume if your rental is short-term you don’t need renters insurance.
 Or, if you’re renting a house, you may assume you’re covered under your landlord’s homeowner’s policy.
 Both assumptions are wrong.

 Renters insurance is necessary anytime you’re in a rental situation.

 How Much Renters Insurance Do You Need?

 As I wrote earlier, you need to do an inventory of your possessions to determine how much coverage you’ll need to replace everything you have that could be lost.
-You might also have to get additional coverage for gray-area possessions, like business property, computer equipment or jewelry and furs.
+You might also have to get additional coverage for gray-area possessions like business property, computer equipment, jewelry, and furs.